 In order to minimize measurement uncertainty, it's important that CATLs ensure the EUT is oriented within the chamber's test zone in a standardized manner.
 Appendix D provides a preliminary set of normative EUT orientation conditions and the informational EUT orientation conditions are found in Appendix E. MIMO OTA performance testing of handsets and tablets in free-space shall use the normative device orientations shown in Table D.2-1.
+DMP and DML - Right Tilt shall be tested in all normative operating bands, as required, in Sections 2.3.3, 2.3.3.1 and 2.3.3.2.
+Testing in DML - Left Tilt and DMSU shall be limited to all normative operating bands below 1 GHz, as required, in Section 2.3.3.1.
 The MIMO OTA performance assessment of notebooks is not currently normative, and this device type is included in Appendix E.

 Labs shall confirm the direction of rotation and rotate the EUT about its Z axis in 30-degree phi angle increments, beginning with the EUT's +X Axis oriented at phi =0 degrees.
-The EUT shall be situated in DMP FS and DML FS testing conditions, as shown in Table D.2-1 such that its Z axis is perpendicular to the turntable with the +Z axis facing away from the turntable.
+The EUT shall be situated in DMP FS, DML FS, and DMSU FS testing conditions, as shown in Table D.2-1 such that its Z axis is perpendicular to the turntable with the +Z axis facing away from the turntable.
 Device positioning requirements are specified in Section 2.3.3.